N-G-Asker/N-G-Asker/README.md

 I am especially excited by the prospect of improving model performance and decision-making through

-- providing relevant information as context using intelligent search techniques (vectorized/embedding-based information retrieval), and
+- retrieval-augmented generation (RAG): providing relevant information as context using intelligent search techniques (using vector- or embedding-indexed databases), and

 - self-improvement and automatic feedback mechanisms such as self-refine.